|Maibara, Shiga (米原市; Maibara-shi)|

 - Green Park Santo - Sports, exhibition, and lodging facilities adjacent to Mishima Pond.
-Near Omi-Nagaoka Station]].
+Near Omi-Nagaoka Station.
+Map

 - Mt.
 Ryozen 霊仙山 - At an elevation of 1084 meters, a popular mountain for hiking.
-Nearest train station is Kashiwabara.
+Nearest train station is Kashiwabara Station.
+Map

 - Traveling by train within Maibara is the best and quickest way to get around.
 The train rides are short.
-Kashiwabara Station to Maibara Station takes less than 15 min., and Maibara to Nagahama Station is less than 10 min.
+Kashiwabara Station to Maibara Station takes less than 15 min., and Maibara Station to Nagahama Station is less than 10 min.
 However, many places of interest are quite far from the train station.
 Taking a bus (infrequent) or taxi is recommended.
 A local bus called Kamon Bus runs between major destinations, but infrequently.
-Taxis are available at Maibara, Samegai, and Omi-Nagaoka Stations.
+Taxis are available at Maibara Station, Samegai Station, and Omi-Nagaoka Station.